awslabs/aws-codeseeder/README.md

 # aws-codeseeder

-#  *** As of June 2, 2025, AWS-CodeSeeder is in Keep The Lights On (KTLO) status.
+#  *** As of June 2, 2025, AWS CodeSeeder is in Keep The Lights On (KTLO) status.
-## We will not be accepting any Feature Requests for AWS-CodeSeeder.
-We will be releasing AWS-CodeSeeder based on necessary patches going forward.
+## We will not be accepting any Feature Requests for AWSCodeSeeder.
+We will be releasing AWS CodeSeeder based on necessary patches going forward.

+## All logic of AWS Codeseeder has been replicated into [Seed Farmer](https://github.com/awslabs/seed-farmer).
+Seed Farmer is not impacted by this change and will continue to operate, receive feature requests, and release on regular intervals with full support.

 [![PyPi](https://img.shields.io/pypi/v/aws-codeseeder)](https://pypi.org/project/aws-codeseeder/)